-In order to become a good tattoo artist you will need to practice a lot of skills.
-From your approach to shading, pulling lines and marketing yourself, you’ll need to track your progress and always continue to work to improve all of your skills.
+In order to become a good tattoo artist, you will need to practice a lot of skills.
+From your approach to shading, pulling lines, and marketing yourself, you’ll need to track your progress and always continue working to improve your skills.

 Innovation is always happening.
 From tools to techniques, you’ll need to stay current.
-Hundreds of years ago every tattoo was made by poking ash or extracts from plants into skin.
-Today tattoo artists use a range of machines and techniques, including the ancient stick and poke process, yet before you can expand your skills, you’ll need to cover the basics to actually begin a career as a tattoo artist.
+Hundreds of years ago, every tattoo was made by poking ash or plant extracts into the skin.
+Today tattoo artists use various machines and techniques, including the ancient stick and poke process.
+Yet, before you can expand your skills, you’ll need to cover the basics actually to begin a career as a tattoo artist.

-Are you ready to start your adventure becoming a tattoo artist?
+Are you ready to start your adventure of becoming a tattoo artist?
 If so, here you go:

 How to become a Tattoo Artist – A Step-by-Step Guide: